Rajat-T/OJ-Problem-Editorial-Downloader/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+The license permits commercial use, including training large language models, by any organization.

 ### Third-Party Licenses